 Church Birdhouse Plans

-Cut and attach the front cap, using 1-1/4" galvanized finish nails (shorter nails are used so that they don't poke through the back of the front panel).
+Cut and attach the front cap using 1-1/4" galvanized finish nails.
+I used shorter nails so they wouldn't poke through the back of the front panel.

 Building the Roof of the Church Birdhouse